InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: Fixed-Wing Real-World Experiments

 Three datasets are proposed herein with different difficulty levels.
 Difficulty is evaluated from the aspect of trajectory shapes, flight duration and maneuvers.
-The estimated flight path of the $\mathtt{fw\_gvi\_easy}$ dataset is illustrated in Fig. \ref{fig::fw_easy}.
-Unlike the traditional `Airfield Traffic Pattern' in the easy-level dataset, the medium-difficulty level flight-test $\mathtt{fw\_gvi\_medium}$ contains continuous spirals and one more loop, as shown in Fig. \ref{fig::fw_medium}.
+The estimated flight paths of the fixed-wing datasets are illustrated in Fig. \ref{fig::fw}.
+Unlike the traditional `Airfield Traffic Pattern' in the easy-level dataset, $\mathtt{fw\_gvi\_medium}$ contains continuous spirals and one more loop.
 The most challenging flight-test is $\mathtt{fw\_gvi\_hard}$, where a great many steep turns are conducted and the height of the aircraft varies from 20 to 80 meters.
-We try our best to operate our fixed-wing aircraft to reach its vertical speed limits and the airspeed reaches a maximum value of 25 m/s.
-The 3-axis motions of the aircraft are sufficiently excited by the operator.
-The estimation results of $\mathtt{fw\_gvi\_hard}$ are demonstrated in Fig. \ref{fig::fw_hard}.
+We tried our best to operate our fixed-wing aircraft to reach its vertical speed limits and the airspeed reaches a maximum value of 25 m/s.
 The fixed-wing experiments reveal the fact that InGVIO overcomes the drifting of unobservable directions and is capable of navigating in global frames.

+Unlike slow motions in the GVINS datasets, using EKF to fuse RTK measurements and IMU on the fast-flying fixed-wing can give reliable 6-DoF ground truth.
 Speed and accuracy of these flight-tests are analyzed in Table \ref{tab::compare_fw}.
-InGVIO is evaluated on the same resource-limited laptop as the previous section.
-We reduce the maximal number of features per frame to save computational costs because the image size of the fixed-wing experiment ($1280\times 720$) is larger than that of the GVINS dataset.
+Besides, low satellite number experiments are conducted to show the benefits of intrinsic consistency preserving in InGVIO.
+Since the vehicle is operated in open areas, no potential multi-path effect happens and thus $\chi^2$-tests are disabled to avoid affecting the validation of the algorithm.
+The results show that accuracy slightly degrades in 3-satellite case and drifting is obviously smaller than pure VIO in 2-satellite case.

-The meter-level difference of the estimated path of GVINS\cite{GVINS} or InGVIO to the RTK ground truth is attributed to the inaccuracy of the atmospherical propagation models of the pseudo range.
+The meter-level difference of the estimated path of GVINS\cite{GVINS} or InGVIO to the RTK is attributed to the inaccuracy of the atmospherical propagation models of the pseudo range.
 GVINS and InGVIO will gradually converge to SPP results when the number of satellites is enough.
-Though the estimated path is much smoother and consistent even in GNSS degraded cases, the estimation error is very close to the difference between SPP and RTK path in open areas.
-In our future work, we will improve InGVIO to utilize multi-frequency GNSS observations including carrier phases to cancel atmospherical delays or add PPP-related algorithms like \cite{P3-GVINS} in invariant filter framework.
+By respecting the geometry, even if in open areas when the system is fully observable, InGVIO is preferred over conventional methods due to its IMU propagation with no linearization error \cite{InEKF-Stable-Observer}.